Building Interactive Trainers From My Audiobook Library

 2. Transcription

-My first instinct was to run this on the GPU node in my Kubernetes cluster, which turned out to be wrong for reasons I will come back to.
-The approach that actually worked was far simpler, which was mlx-whisper running large-v3-turbo locally on an M2 Pro.
-On clean, single-narrator audio it moves quickly, at roughly 29 times realtime, so a six-hour book transcribes in about thirteen minutes and the accuracy on studio narration held up well.
-The audio was already sitting on the laptop, so there was nothing to move in the first place.
+My first inclination was to run the work on a GPU node in the Kubernetes cluster, an approach that proved unsuitable for reasons described below.
+The more effective arrangement was mlx-whisper running large-v3-turbo locally on an M2 Pro.
+On clean, single-narrator audio, my observed throughput was approximately 29 times real time: a six-hour book required about thirteen minutes, and the accuracy on studio narration proved adequate for this purpose.
+The audio already resided on the laptop, eliminating any transfer requirement.

 pip install mlx-whisper